Presidents in the 1800s

 Dr. Collier served and was a friend of seven United States Presidents.
 He was the First Solicitor of the former Department of Commerce and Labor and then special assistant to the Attorney General in charge of antitrust cases under President Theodore Roosevelt, who later appointed him to be Minister in Spain (1905-09).
 In 1914, President Woodrow Wilson sent him to Norway to head the United States delegation at an international conference to frame a government for the island of Spitzenberg.

 President Collier assumed his duties at the University in the late summer of 1918 as the American involvement in Europe was reaching its highest point.
-A unit of the Student Army Training Corps and United States Naval Unit were established for the period of the war.
+A unit of the Student Army Training Corps and a United States Naval Unit were established for the period of the war.
 In 1918 a special convocation was held for the first conferring upon a ruling prince of an honorary degree in the Nation's Capital.
 His majesty, Albert, King of the Belgians, received the honor.
-In 1921, having presided over the centennial celebration of the University, Collier resigned when President Warren G. Harding nominated him for an ambassadorship to Chile (where he served from 1921-28), and was instrumental in mediating a border dispute between Chile and Peru.
+In 1921, having presided over the centennial celebration of the University, Collier resigned when President Warren G. Harding nominated him for an ambassadorship to Chile (where he served from 1921-28), and he was instrumental in mediating a border dispute between Chile and Peru.
 Universities in both countries honored him for his part in the settlement.

 Howard Lincoln Hodgkins